pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli connection select [COMMAND-OPTIONS] NAME

-      Select a connection from defined connections.
+      Select a connection from connections file.

       Selects a connection from the persistently stored set of named connections if NAME exists in the store.
 The NAME argument is optional.
 If NAME not